fredlcore/BSB-LAN/docs/EN/homeautomation.md

 ### OpenHAB

-Since version 2.5.4, there exists a [binding](https://www.openhab.org/addons/bindings/bsblan/) that is officially part of OpenHAB
+Since version 2.5.4, there exists a [binding](https://www.openhab.org/addons/bindings/bsblan/) that is officially part of OpenHAB.

 ### SmartHomeNG